This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 ‘Fit and proper’ criteria

-When deciding if you’re a ‘fit and proper’ person, DSA will check to see if you have:
+When deciding if you’re a ‘fit and proper’ person, DVSA will check to see if you have:

 - had any motoring or non-motoring cautions or convictions